FasterXML/jackson-module-scala/README.md

 contractually obligated to.
 This also means that time availability changes over time so getting answers may take time.

-In addition other Jackson developers with similar access (but less active) include
+In addition, other Jackson developers with similar access (but less active) include

 * Christopher Currie (@christophercurrie) -- original author of Scala module
 * Tatu Saloranta (@cowtowncoder) -- main author of core Jackson components